Psychology Of Self-Awareness And Paranoia: Why Do People Ignore Me?

 Want to work on your self-awareness and communication skills?

 You may have experienced a conflict with your partner or loved one, and they responded by simply ignoring you.
-Being ignored in conflict or in general during social interactions can lower your self-esteem and make you feel that you lack control.
+Being ignored in conflict or in general during social interactions can lower your self-esteem and make you believe you lack control.
 Being ignored may send the false message that you are not worthy of attention.

 If someone ignores you in this way, it may help to have a strategy ready to counter these negative messages.
 Someone else’s behavior doesn’t have to affect your sense of self-worth.
 One such strategy is to document your thoughts in a journal.
-Research published in The Greater Good Science Center at the University of California, Berkeley, shows that journaling can be effective for processing challenging emotions.
+Research published by The Greater Good Science Center at the University of California, Berkeley, shows that journaling can be effective for processing challenging emotions.
 By combining journaling with mindfulness, you may find that you can look objectively at the emotions you experience after someone ignores you and ask yourself if it has more to do with the other person than with you.

 When you feel ignored, you may experience thoughts related to anxiety and paranoia.
 If these feelings persist, they may affect your daily functioning and ability to feel at ease around others.
 If your symptoms are preventing you from enjoying your life, a licensed therapist may be able to provide personalized insight into what you’re experiencing and teach you strategies for letting go of negative thinking patterns.